Logo

 Day 5: Isle of Skye & Fairy Pools

-Ferry to the mist-shrouded isle for otherworldly beauty in your Edinburgh Highlands itinerary 6 days.
+Cross to the mist-shrouded isle for otherworldly beauty in your Edinburgh Highlands itinerary 6 days.
+2026 sees improved Skye bus services from Citylink.

 Fairy Pools